+The results show that for all states but California, purchase rebates are complementary with the development of Supercharging infrastructure in communities.
+The idea is that Tesla vehicles become more popular with the rebates, and the stimulating effects of fast charging availability on car sales also increase, which can also be inferred from the negative second derivatives of market shares with respect to price and charging availability (see Section 7.1).
 The only exception is California - it is such an important market for EV adoption, and Tesla would not delay investments in California even when the rebates were not present.
 The results for highway segments are similar - purchase rebates are complementary with the expansion of along-highway Supercharging network in most cases, but the postponing effects would be much smaller in magnitudes when there were no rebates.
 Note that the effects might be underestimated because Tesla is restricted to cover all locations between 2017 and 2020.
 That is, they cannot postpone the investment to after 2020 or withdraw it entirely; they are also not allowed to invest in these locations ahead of 2017.
 Hence, the numbers in Table 8A should be viewed as a lower bound of (the magnitudes of) the effects.

 Distributional effects Now I turn to the counterfactual exercise where the purchase rebates are eliminated/doubled for the entire country from 2017 to 2020, while fixing the investment size each year.
 The results are shown in Panel B of Table 8 and visualized in Figure 6.
 The main takeaway is the rebates are most helpful in promoting the fast charging network along highway corridors than within communities.
 The results show that when the rebates were eliminated, the average coverage year would advance by 0.05 year for counties and delay by 0.11 year for segments; and when the rebates were doubled, the average coverage year would postpone by 0.15 year for counties and advance by 0.32 year for segments.
 The rationale behind the shift to covering highway segments when the rebates increase could be the following.
 Building Superchargers within a community is the cheapest and most direct way to stimulate local sales, but it has limited effects on consumers elsewhere.
-On the other hand, developing the Suercharging network along highway corridors is more costly to get the same level of boost in local sales, 53 but it also has a more widespread impact on consumers from other counties.
+On the other hand, developing the Suercharging network along highway corridors is more costly to get the same level of boost in local sales, 52 but it also has a more widespread impact on consumers from other counties.
 Without the rebates, consumers from a small subset of counties might be interested in Tesla cars, and expanding the highway network around those counties would have very limited effects on other counties nearby, whose consumers would not buy a Tesla car whatsoever.
 With the rebates, Tesla cars would become a more popular choice universally, and deploying stations along highway corridors would be an effective strategy to enhance sales in multiple markets.